siderolabs/talos/website/content/docs/v0.9/Guides/vip.md

 and it can utilize this for both the Kubernetes API server and the Talos endpoint set.
 Talos uses `etcd` for elections and leadership (control) of the IP address.

+## Video Walkthrough

+To see a live demo of this writeup, see the video below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BfMGInHtFBc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Choose your Shared IP

 To begin with, you should choose your shared IP address.